CAE Reading and Use of English Practice Test 15

 Part 5

 31 C. The answer can be found in the middle of Paragraph One: ‘In it she sounds suspiciously like a copywriter from her father’s media team.’.
-This suggests that the executive’s daughter has nothing to do with, but instead at attempt to make the change more ‘human’.
+This suggests that the executive’s daughter has nothing to do with it, but instead an attempt to make the change more ‘human’.

 34 B. Answer A is mentioned, but only as a supporting point to the main argument.
 Answers C and D are not mentioned.
 From second sentence onwards, the author brings up a number of points that show how many factors are to be considered when taking a leave, and how they add up to make going on leave nearly impossible.

-35 B. First three sentences of Paragraph Four illustrate a number of situations when office workers can affect each other’s performance, choice and behaviour.
-Answer C is mentioned but in a different form and as a minor form to support the main argument.
+35 B. The first three sentences of Paragraph Four illustrate a number of situations when office workers can affect each other’s performance, choice and behaviour.
+Answer C is mentioned, but in a different form and as a minor form to support the main argument.
 Answers A and D are not mentioned.

 36 C. The key notion of the paragraph is in the second half, starting with the sentence ‘However, a potentially problematic corollary…’.
 The author then shows how the conventional application of work and rest policy proves to be more effective and how important periods of leisure are for the employees’ well-being.
 Other answers can be connected with the minor details in the first part of the paragraph, the purpose of which is to introduce the main argument in the second part.